Bell P-39 Airacobra: XP-39 developments

-The Army ordered 12 YP-39s (with only a single-stage, single-speed supercharger) for service evaluation and one YP-39A.
+The Army ordered 12 YP-39s (with only single-stage, single-speed superchargers) for service evaluation and one YP-39A.
 After these trials were complete, which resulted in detail changes including deletion of the external radiator, and on advice from NACA, the prototype was modified as the XP-39B; after demonstrating a performance improvement, the 13 YP-39s were completed to this standard, adding two 0.30 in machine guns to the two existing 0.50 in guns.
 Lacking armor or self-sealing fuel tanks, the prototype was 2000 lb lighter than the production fighters.

 The production P-39 retained a single-stage, single-speed supercharger with a critical altitude (above which performance declined) of about 12000 ft.
 As a result, the aircraft was simpler to produce and maintain.
 However, the removal of the turbo destroyed any chance that the P-39 could serve as a high-altitude front-line fighter.
 When deficiencies were noticed in 1940 and 1941, the lack of a turbo made it nearly impossible to improve upon the Airacobra's performance.
 The removal of the turbocharger and its drag-inducing inlet cured the drag problem but reduced performance overall.
 In later years, Kelsey expressed regret at not being present to override the decision to eliminate the turbo.

 After completing service trials, and originally designated P-45, a first order for 80 aircraft was placed 10 August 1939; the designation reverted to P-39C before deliveries began.
 After assessing aerial combat conditions in Europe, it was evident that without armor or self-sealing tanks, the 20 production P-39Cs were not suitable for operational use.
 The remaining 60 machines in the order were built as P-39Ds with armor, self-sealing tanks and enhanced armament.
 These P-39Ds were the first Airacobras to enter into service with the Army Air Corps units and would be the first ones to see action.

 Technical details

-The P-39 was an all-metal, low-wing, single-engine fighter, with a tricycle undercarriage and an Allison V-1710 liquid-cooled V-12 engine mounted in the central fuselage, directly behind the cockpit.
+The P-39 was an all-metal, low-wing, single-engine fighter with a tricycle undercarriage and an Allison V-1710 liquid-cooled V-12 engine mounted in the central fuselage, directly behind the cockpit.